-With a refined sense of awareness, you can adapt your routine to pacify either vata, or kapha, or both—depending on your changing needs.
-To this end, you may find it helpful to read both the vata and kapha sections for more useful tips on how to pacify one or the other of your predominant doshas at a time.
+With a refined sense of awareness, you can adapt your routine to pacify either vata or kapha or both—depending on your changing needs.
+To this end, you may find it helpful to read both the vata and kapha sections for more useful tips on how to pacify either of these doshas at any given time.

-Acceptable Seasonal Indulgences
+Acceptable Winter Indulgences

 The heaviness and moisture of the winter season may allow you to enjoy some foods that would normally upset vata: caffeinated teas, Hot Spiced Chai, a cup of coffee or espresso, or a particularly spicy dish.

 Foods to Minimize

 You’ll also want to steer clear of foods like watermelon, white sugar, spelt, soy beans, soy flour, and pork, which are aggravating to both vata and kapha.